Fractured Magic: Chapter Six

 “Won’t what?”

 “You won’t leave me, will you?”
-Gareth said.
-Roman paused just long enough to make him self-conscious, so he continued, “Though, if I’m keeping you from anything, I understand if—”
+Gareth said, embarrassed.
+“If I’m keeping you from anything, I understand if you—”

 “I’ll stay,” Roman promised.
 Then, tone turning teasing, he asked, “Do you need me to hold your hand, too?”

 “Oh, stop.
-Just make sure they sterilize everything,” Gareth grumbled, pushing past Roman into the building.
+Just make sure they sterilize everything,” Gareth grumbled.
+He pushed past Roman into the building.

 “Sure, but if you need stitches, I’m waiting in the hallway,” Roman called, trailing behind as Gareth led the way into the surprisingly cheerful foyer.
 He squinted against the lights, wrinkled his nose at the sterile smell.
 While unpleasant, it seemed perfectly normal, as far as hospitals went.
-Gareth had expected worse.
-Seeing him relax, Roman said, “And that's why you don't judge a dragon by the shine of their scales.
-Sit, I'll talk to the nurse for you.”
+Seeing Gareth relax, Roman said, “And that’s why you don’t judge a dragon by the shine of their scales.
+Sit, I’ll talk to the nurse for you.”

-Gareth slid into the seat closest to the nurses' desk, grimacing at the pain that raced up his side.
-He could see well enough in this new light that he watched Roman greet the nurses cheerfully, leaning against the desk like it belonged to him.
-Gareth couldn’t make out what was being said, but he could hear the songlike cadence of Roman’s accent.
+Pain raced up Gareth’s side as he slid into a seat at random.
+He watched Roman greet the nurses, leaning against the desk like it belonged to him.
+While Gareth couldn’t hear what was being said, he could see well enough in the new light to make out more of his savior.
 Roman Hallisey seemed one of those individuals whose age was hard to place.
-While he was old enough to be frighteningly competent, fighting like no one had Gareth had ever seen, he radiated an almost childlike exuberance.
-He was easily younger than Gareth's forty-two, at least, and he was sapien with no signs of any longer-lived heritage.
+He was old enough to be frighteningly competent, fighting like no one had Gareth had ever seen, but he also radiated a youthful exuberance.
+He was easily younger than Gareth’s forty-two, at least, and was sapien with no signs of longer-lived heritage.
 If Gareth was pressed, he’d guess somewhere around thirty.

-Roman wore his waistcoat open, with tight-fitting trousers tucked into tall boots.
-His hair fell between the two currently popular styles— too long to fit the close-cropped style of working men but not long enough to tuck behind his ears, a look currently sported by the upper classd.
+Roman wore a billowing-sleeved shirt tucked into thick sash, which he paired with straight-legged trousers and tall boots.
+It certainly wasn’t any Gallontean custom.
+His hair, too, fell between the current fashions—too long to fit the close-cropped style of working men but not long enough to tuck behind his ears, a look currently sported by the upper class.
 It was too messy to be fashionable, at any rate.
 His curls seemed permanently ruffled, and Gareth understood why when he watched Roman tangle a hand through them, pushing them out of his face.
 Nothing about Roman was fashionable or proper, but he had the charm and natural attraction to excuse it.
+Again, he felt so familiar.
 The nurse nodded at something he said, then looked over to where Gareth sat.
 Roman beckoned him over.

 “Mr. Ranulf?” the nurse asked as Gareth approached, pushing several forms and a pen across the desk toward him.
 “Sign these for me, please.
 We can take you back right away, but your friend will have to wait here.”

 Gareth’s hand hovered above the signature line.
 He glanced nervously at Roman.
-Seeming to guess at his anxieties, Roman said, “I told you I’d wait, Gareth.”
+Seeming to guess at his anxieties, Roman assured him, “I told you I’d wait, Gareth.”

 “Thank you.
 Of course, I’ll compensate you for your time.”